louislau1129/CoMFLP/README.md

 - **Model**:

 > The original ASR deep model is exported from the Huggingface website.
 Due to the limited computational resources, we only test `12-layer` and `24-layer` transformers.
-(Note that only `12-layer` example code is given in this repository, however, it is easy to extend it to `24-layer` or other number of layers.)
+(Note that only `12-layer` example code is given in this repository, and it is easy to extend it to `24-layer` or other number of layers.)

 *We really appreciate if interested people could help using this CoMFLP method to test on much deeper layers under different tasks.*